 What To Consider?

 There are several elements that make up a quiet room.
 For example, it should be situated in an area where everyone can easily reach it.
 At the same time, it should either be soundproof or at least far enough away from the office.
 This will eliminate possible distractions, which can render the quiet room useless.
 Also, it should represent a neutral atmosphere with soft lighting and warm atmosphere.
-It is also recommended to have bathrooms nearby, in case washing is part of the relaxation process.
+It is also recommended to have bathrooms nearby if washing is part of the relaxation process.

 - Only speaking when necessary